e-picas/bash-library/README.md

 for UNIX systems.
 Bash is a Unix shell written for the GNU Project as a free software replacement for the original Bourne shell (sh).

+## What is *piwi bash library* ?

+It is a library of variables, constants and methods to use in bash scripts.
+It defines a large set of commonly used methods to facilitate bash scripts writing, such as an handler for errors, the construction of an output with text and color effects, some facilities to work with booleans, strings, arrays etc. It also offers a standardization for scripts arguments and help and usage strings.

 ## Usage of the library